std-microblock/fripack/README.md

 #### `xposed`

 Builds your Frida script into an Xposed Module.
+Only supports `Android` platforms.
 **Requires:** [`apktool`](https://apktool.org/) installed on your system.

 **Additional options:**